-Fill the tank, jump behind the wheel and get ready to feel the cool sea breeze whipping through your hair.
-El Ejido has some gorgeous stretches of coastline, such as:
+Fill the tank, jump behind the wheel and get ready to feel the cool sea breeze in your hair.
+El Ejido is home to some beautiful stretches of coast, such as:

 Playa Levante Almerimar (4 miles away).